 Not just anyone should be able to log into or gain access to your eClosing platform.
 Login requirements for all parties should include multiple security checks, such as passwords, text, email verification codes, and confirmations through software-based authenticators or knowledge-based authentication (KBA).
 KBA is a method of verifying a signer’s identity by asking them to answer a series of “secret” questions.

 An eRecording feature or integration allows you to seamlessly go from a successful digital signing session to sending your fully executed and notarized closing documents to your local county or municipal clerk’s office without leaving the platform (or heading out to the mailbox.)
 This functionality and digital accommodation can save you and your staff valuable time, money, and resources.

 State-level RON legislation requires a digital certificate for eClosing compliance.
 A digital certificate is an electronic file with a unique digital key that ensures the documents are tamper-proof and sealed.
 The unique key provides additional assurance that the digital certificate is valid, secure, and correctly executed, providing you, as the end user and everyone involved, peace of mind.

 Other nuances to the digital closing process need some consideration, such as the platform's ability to integrate with other software, like a lender's loan origination system (LOS), eRecording tools, real estate appraisal platforms, title production software platforms, and more.

 8. Digital audit trail

 Your eClosing platform should ensure that all relevant documents and the recorded notarization session are saved and tamper-sealed with an accompanying digital audit trail.
-A digital audit trail shows the record of a particular document or files each step in the mortgage closing transaction.
-This specific feature is a crowd pleaser and may come in handy in the event of litigation or when trying to recollect an event that transpired during a recorded signing session.
+A digital audit trail shows the record of a particular document or files each step in the real estate transaction.
+This specific feature is a crowd-pleaser and may come in handy in the event of litigation or when trying to recollect an event that transpired during a recorded signing session.